BS (Fudan); MBA, PhD (Chicago Booth)

 +852 3943 9552

 Prof. Luxi Shen, PhD from the University of Chicago Booth School of Business in 2014 and joined CUHK Business School in 2014.
 She studies judgment and decision making, and consumer behaviour.
 Her recent research focuses on the general topic of uncertainty.
 For example, she explores when and why consumers expend more effort to earn an uncertain reward than a certain reward.
-Prof. Shen’s work has been published in top academic journals, including Journal of Consumer Research, Journal of Marketing Research, Psychological Science, and Organizational Behavior and Human Decision Process.
+Prof. Shen’s work has been published in top academic journals, including the Journal of Consumer Research, the Journal of Marketing Research, Psychological Science, and Organizational Behavior and Human Decision Process.

 Behavioral Decision Making